-Since the U.S. Surgeon General identified oral disease as a "silent epidemic" in 2000, there has been growing evidence that oral health impacts overall health.1
+C ince the U.S. Surgeon General identified Oral disease as a "silent epidemic" in 2000, there has been growing evidence that oral health impacts overall health.

-The causal link between oral health and general medical health is not fully understood but it is clear that unhealthy bacteria in the mouth can be harmful.
-Poor oral health and periodontal disease have a relationship with diabetes, respiratory infections, pneumonia, and cardiovascular disease.^{2,3,4} Good oral health can also increase quality of life - allowing an individual to chew and swallow food easily, to be free of pain, and to smile confidently.5
+While the causal link between oral health and general medical health is not fully understood, it is clear that unhealthy bacteria in the mouth can be harmful.
+Poor oral health and periodontal disease have a relationship with diabetes, respiratory infections, pneumonia, and cardiovascular disease.
+Good oral health can also increase quality of life - allowing an individual to chew and swallow food easily, to be free of pain, and to smile confidently.

 As awareness of the impact of oral health grows, the climate is changing to support better oral health.
 There are ongoing efforts to integrate oral health into primary care.
 In its report, Improving Access to Oral Health Care for Vulnerable and Underserved Populations, the Institute of Medicine articulated a vision that integrates oral health care into overall health.
-The document identifies strategies to support this integration: amending regulations, increasing dental education and training, and reducing financial barriers.6 The 2016 Older Americans Act Reauthorization included oral health screenings in the scope of health promotion and disease prevention services.7 The Integration of Oral Health and
+The document identifies strategies to support this integration: amending regulations, increasing dental education and training, and reducing financial barriers.
+The 2016 Older Americans Act Reauthorization included oral health screenings in the scope of health promotion and disease prevention services.
+The Integration of Oral Health and